-In 1999, Albert Einstein was awarded Time's Person of the Century.
+In 1999, Albert Einstein was named Time's Person of the Century.
 The father of special and general relativity, Einstein's theories introduced concepts that would help make dozens of modern technologies possible.
 "I have no special talents," Einstein was quoted saying.
 "I am only passionately curious."
-Here are some facts about the physicist who gave us crazy hair and E=MC^2.
+Here are some facts about the physicist who gave us wild hair and E=MC^2.

 1. When Albert Einstein was born, his misshapen head terrified the room.

 On March 14, 1879, baby Einstein emerged with a "swollen, misshapen head and a grossly overweight body," according to Denis Brian's book, Einstein: A Life.
 When she got a look at him later, his grandmother was terrified of the chunky child.
 She screamed, “Much too fat!
 Much too fat!"
 Thankfully, Albert would eventually grow into his body.
 (However, he did have trouble developing in other arenas: He supposedly wouldn't start speaking until the age of 2.)

-2. As a child, Einstein was the king of throwing temper tantrums.
+2. As a child, Albert Einstein was the king of throwing temper tantrums.

 The young genius had a habit of throwing objects whenever he was displeased; once, a frustrated Einstein even threw a chair at his teacher.
 The 5-year-old enjoyed bombarding his tutors and family members: His sister Maja, who was often conked in the head by Einstein’s fusillades, later quipped, “It takes a sound skull to be the sister of an intellectual.”